jeffknupp/talks/wharton-web-conference-14.md

-## Prefer Code Generation To Hand-written Code
+## Prefer Code Generation To Hand-Written Code

 * Work at higher level of abstraction
 * Solve a problem once in a generic manner